 Learn Italian Accents – Grammar Notes

-Only few italian words are written with the accent: these are the so called parole tronche (truncated words) and the accent is on the last syllable, like: perché (why), città (town), felicità (happiness), andrò (I will go),etc. Click here for another insightful lesson on Italian accents.
+Only a few Italian words are written with the accent: these are the so-called parole tronche (truncated words) and the accent is on the last syllable, like perché (why), città (town), felicità (happiness), andrò (I will go), etc. Click here for another insightful lesson on Italian accents.

-Many Italian words have the accent on the penultimate syllable.
+Many Italian words have an accent on the penultimate syllable.
 These words are called parole piane (plain words) like casa (house), macchina (car), albero (tree), etc.

 Fewer words have the accent on the antepenultimate syllable (parole sdrucciole – slippery words) and on the ante-antepenultimate syllable (bisdrucciole – twice slippery words).

 “Far sì che” is an Italian idiom that can be translated to English as “to arrange that”, “to see to it that”, “to ensure that”.
 Here are some examples: